New customs duty from 1 July 2026

 From 1 July 2026, new rules apply when buying goods online from a country outside the EU.
 This means that customs duty will be charged on all items, regardless of their value.

-If the online shop is not linked to the Import One-Stop Shop, you are responsible for paying customs duty and VAT as the goods enter Sweden.
+Did you order before July 1st?
 If your goods arrive in the EU and are declared for import after 30 June, you will need to pay customs duty, regardless of when you placed your order.

 Does the new €3 customs duty only apply to goods from China, or does it apply to all countries outside the EU?